mulfdev/ts-starter/README.md

 ## Description

 This package serves as a TypeScript starter kit.
-It includes strict type checking and a reasonably recent compilation target (es2020)
+It includes strict type checking and a reasonably recent compilation target (es2020).
+It is intended to be used with Node.js at LTS version 18.x.

 ## Installation